Vinaya-Sharma/Horus/README.md

+# Horus And The Problem We Are Solving

 ## The Problem

 Ocular diseases affect over 2 Billion people around the world according to the WHO.
 Common eye diseases include Cataracts, Age-related macular degeneration, Diabetic retinopathy and Glaucoma.